Add an Internet Access Rule

 - If the rule will block traffic or warn users, you can choose a security profile that specifies the notifications to display to end users.

-For complete details, see Security Profiles for Internet Access.
+For more information, see Security Profiles for Internet Access.

 Tenant Control Profile